petrelharp/local_pca/writeup/comments/review-to-do.md

 X Neutral, flat recombination.
 X Neutral, with recombination rate increasing linearly from 0 to 2.
 X Neutral, with recombination hot spots.
-- Flat recombination, with selection against mutants with s=.01 at 1,000 sites distributed with decreasing density linearly along the chromosome.
+X Flat recombination, with selection against mutants with s=.01 at 1,000 sites
+    distributed with decreasing density linearly along the chromosome.